pmarkert/lets-get-active/README.md

 * You: "Atlanta, GA"
 * Alexa: "OK, I found 22 upcoming races near Atlanta, would you like to hear about them"

-Here are some of the interesting features of the skill:
+## Here are some of the interesting user notes/features of the skill:
 * Uses the Active.com API to query for running events near a US location
 * Looks for events on or after a specified date
 * The skill remembers some of your preferences (like the last search location) to make it quicker to search next time.